john2x/vpm/README.md

 3. Support for plugins outside of Github?
 4. Run `:helptags` after install
 5. Windows support?
+6. Install Pathogen on `configure`
-6. Be the de-facto standard for Vim plugin management and rule the world.
+7. Be the de-facto standard for Vim plugin management and rule the world.
 Muahahaha!

 License
 -------